-The Education Funding Agency (EFA) has been working with One Degree Academy to secure its new home.
-This will be near to our temporary site and will house One Degree Academy’s brand new buildings and state-of-the-art educational facilities.
+The Education Funding Agency (ESFA) has been working with One Degree Academy to secure its new home.
+This will be at the Chase Farm Hospital development near to our temporary site and will house One Degree Academy’s brand new buildings and state-of-the-art educational facilities.

 When will One Degree Academy open?

 We opened in September 2016 with a cohort of Reception children.
 Thereafter we will grow each year and will also add our secondary provision.